 Ginger garlic paste is one of the basic condiments used in most Indian recipes.
 The paste is traditionally prepared with fresh ginger and garlic either to use it fresh in the recipes or to store it for future use.
 It is usually used to enhance the flavor and taste of the dish.
 And it is naturally vegan-friendly and aids in good digestion.
 It also removes the raw aroma from chicken and other meat dishes.

 The ratio of ginger and garlic is mostly 1:2 if you prefer to choose organic ginger and 1:1 if you would like to use regular ginger for this recipe.
-Since organic ginger are naturally intense in its taste, aroma and flavor using equal ratio will deliver a bitterness in the paste.
+Since organic ginger is naturally intense in its taste, aroma, and flavor using an equal ratio will deliver bitterness in the paste.

-Usually ginger garlic paste is added after sauting the onions.
+Usually, ginger garlic paste is added after sauting the onions.
 Always make sure to saute until it turns aromatic and fragrant without burning them.
-This helps to enhance the taste and flavor the dish.
+This helps to enhance the taste and flavor of the dish.

-Usually, garlic that is chopped, mince or made into paste may reat with particles in the air which eventually turns them to green in color.
+Usually, garlic that is chopped, mince, or made into a paste may react with particles in the air which eventually turns them green in color.
 It also turns to green color when it reacts with ingredients like lemon, vinegar, and similar others that are acidic in nature.
 And it is also considered safe to consume.

 Adding a lot of ginger garlic paste than the suggested amount delivers a bitter taste to your dish.
 The ratio of ginger and garlic also makes a huge impact in turning your food bitter.